Novel "Pure" wins Costa prize amid "bitter dissent"

 The eight-member panel, led by London Evening Standard editor Geordie Greig, was sharply divided between awarding "Pure" the overall award and "Now All Roads Lead to France", an account of the final years of poet Edward Thomas's life.

-The latter, the prose debut of poet Matthew Hollis, had been the bookmakers' favorite to walk away with the winner's cheque for 30,000 pounds ($47,000).
+The latter, the prose debut of poet Matthew Hollis, had been the bookmakers' favourite to walk away with the winner's cheque for 30,000 pounds.

 The other shortlisted works were debut novel "Tiny Sunbirds Far Away" by Christie Watson, "The Bees" by British poet laureate Carol Ann Duffy and children's book "Blood Red Road" by Moira Young.